KEY FACTS

 The military heritage of the Kokoda campaign, the physical challenge it presents, and the uncertainly of a journey to the ‘land of the unexpected’ are the prime motivators for Australians to trek across it.

-Managing the Kokoda Trail as an environmental bureaucracy rather than as a tourism enterprise under the watch of the DFAT Kokoda Initiative has clearly failed.
+Managing the Kokoda Trail as a government environment park rather than as a tourism enterprise under the watch of the DFAT Kokoda Initiative has clearly failed.

 Any taxpaer funds committed to anything associated with a ‘Kokoda Initiative’ should be required to satisfy the following criteria: